Bernard Davis (politician)

-Bernard Davis is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2015 provincial election.
+Bernard "Bernie" Davis is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2015 provincial election.
 He represents the electoral district of Virginia Waters-Pleasantville as a member of the Liberal Party.
 He previously served on the St. John's City Council, having run unsuccessfully in 2008 and 2009, before being elected in 2013.

+Cabinet Minister

 On November 8, 2018, Davis was appointed Minister of Advanced Education, Skills and Labour in the Ball government.

-Davis was re-elected in the 2019 provincial election defeating Crosbie in a re-match.
+Davis was re-elected in the 2019 provincial election defeating PC candidate Beth Crosbie in a re-match.

 On September 6, 2019, he was appointed Minister of Tourism, Culture, Industry and Innovation following a cabinet shuffle.

 On August 19, 2020, Davis was reappointed to cabinet in the Furey government.
 His former department of Minister of Tourism, Culture, Industry and Innovation was reconfigured as the Department of Tourism, Culture, Arts, and Recreation.

 Davis was re-elected in the 2021 provincial election.

 On April 8, 2021, he was appointed Minister of Environment and Climate Change.

+On July 19, 2024, he was appointed as Minister of Justice and Public Safety and Minister Responsible for the Access to Information and Protection of Privacy Office.

+On May 9, 2025, he was appointed Minister of Education and Early Childhood Development.

+On August 15, 2025, Davis was appointed Minister of Families and Affordability in addition to his current portfolio in Education.

+Davis was re-elected in the 2025 Newfoundland and Labrador general election.